EnggQasim/Saylani-A.I/README.md

 <h2>Artificial Intelligence</h2>
 <p>
    A one year program desgined for absolute beginner's who are entuistic toward Artificial Intelligence & Data Science.
 Getting PAKISTAN ready for the new era of computing enalbled by the raise of AI.
-This course is offered absolutely free by <em><a hrf = "https://www.saylaniwelfare.com/home"> Saylani welfare trust </a></em>.This Open source is repository is for all community who want to be the part of this OPEN SOURCE project </p>
+This course is offered absolutely free by <em><a href = "https://www.saylaniwelfare.com/home"> Saylani welfare trust </a></em>.This Open source is repository is for all community who want to be the part of this OPEN SOURCE project </p>

 <h2>Program Structure</h2>
 <p>